10maurycy10/darrows-cracker/README.md

 you will likley have to try other masks

+NOTE: large masks will result in it taking hours to days to run, use ``mp64 ?l?l?l?d?d | target/release/passwd | tee logfile`` to save output to file.

 ## speed

 This is a parralel cpu hasher, on my T480 it gets arround 1.2 MHashes per second acording to ``bench.sh``.